 Using these practices we have VERY FEW leaks on flare fittings.

 Some other things to note –

 There is a company called Spin that uses a flaring tool that goes on a drill.
 Their tool actually heats and anneals the copper.
 They claim they don’t need to get the flare to 45 degrees because the annealing makes the copper soft enough that the nut itself with finish the flare.
-I need to test further before I have an opinion on this.
+We have used it a few times with good results.

 There are now companies that make nylon / teflon (I’m actually not sure what they are made of) gasket inserts that go into a flare.
 Some techs swear by them, I really don’t see the necessity but I don’t have any experience with them.